0xNineteen/blog.md/contents/sol-rpcs/index.md

 # Solana: Sending Transactions and Open-Source RPC Projects

-this post will be about recent rpc developments which i think are particularly cool within the solana ecosystem:
+This post will be about recent RPC developments which I think are particularly cool within the Solana ecosystem:
-  - extrnode which is a rpc loadbalancer
+  - Extrnode which is a RPC load balancer
-  - mango's lite-rpc which forwards txs directly to leaders without requiring a full node
+  - Mango's lite-rpc which forwards txs directly to leaders without requiring a full node

-utilizing these two solutions correctly can improve your tx sending/confirming process by a lot. to understand how these two solutions are interesting, well also learn a bit about how txs included in blocks in solana and dive into validator code.
+Utilizing these two solutions correctly can improve your tx sending/confirming process by a lot.
+To understand how these two solutions are interesting, we'll also learn a bit about how txs included in blocks in Solana and dive into validator code.

 <div align="center">
 <img src="2023-05-08-12-11-19.png" width="550" height="250">
 </div>

-## sending a transaction
+## Sending a transaction

-first, we need to understand how a transaction (tx) is sent on solana.
-Note there are many resources available on the topic (see references section), however, I'll provide a brief overview with a focus on diving into the validator code to provide more depth
+First, we need to understand how a transaction (tx) is sent on Solana.
+Note there are many resources available on the topic (see references section), so I'll provide a brief overview with a focus on diving into the validator code to provide more depth

-typically, when you send a transaction to the network the flow is:
+Typically, when you send a transaction to the network the flow is:
 - your client code (Python or UI/JavaScript) sends the transaction to a full node's RPC (Remote Procedure Call).
   - This RPC could be something like 'mainnet-beta.solana.com'.
 - the RPC, being aware of the next leader or block producer node, directly forwards the transaction to that leader.